 With over a decade of experience in startup investments and acceleration, Qatar SportsTech aims to accelerate the sports industry to new heights.

 Qatar SportsTech is initiated by Qatar Development Bank, powered by Startupbootcamp and supported by the Supreme Committee for Delivery & Legacy, Qatar Stars League, beIN Media Group, Qatar Financial Centre, Aspire Zone Foundation, MBK Holding and the Ministry of Commerce and Industry.

 The global cybersecurity market is set for significant growth with revenues expected to reach $403 bn by 2027.
 Cybersecurity has high potential in sectors utilising sensitive information like healthcare, education and the public sector.
-With a budget of over $1.64 billion and the fastest growth in cybersecurity spending in the Middle East in 2022, Qatar offers significant investment opportunities for cybersecurity companies and to partner with well-known local players.
+Qatar has the fastest growth in cybersecurity spending in the Middle East and is projected to have a budget of over $1.64 billion by 2026, offering significant investment opportunities for cybersecurity companies.

 Cleantech, which refers to methods of reducing the negative environmental impact of conventional technologies, has gained currency across the world on the back of decarbonisation trends and increased investment in Green energy.
 The share of renewable energy in total power generation in the MENA region is set to increase by a CAGR of 8%.
 Qatar government’s policies and futuristic tech infrastructure present a $75bn investment opportunity in the sector by 2030.